JuLuSiLi/jobsjoggt/.github/PULL_REQUEST_TEMPLATE.md

 **Summary**
-Explain is one or two sentences what you did.
+Explain in one or two sentences what you did.

 **Explanation**
 Elaborate on your additions, is documentation required?
 Did you fix any issues (link them using #ISSUE-NUMBER)?